 HE BSSs that are not part of a multiple BSSID set (i.e., dot11MultiBSSIDImplemented is false) but share the same operating class, channel and antenna connectors belong to a co-hosted BSSID set.

+APs belonging to the same co-hosted BSSID set shall not be part of the same AP MLD.

 33. Extreme High Throughput (EHT) MAC specification